Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/theory-color-3.md

 ![Next, we swap the red and yellow channels.](./assets/color-3-title-3.png){data-slider}
 ![Finally, we swap the yellow and cyan channels.](./assets/color-3-title-4.png){data-slider}

-Before interpreting anything about this expiriment, I want to point out what this strategy has done.
+Before interpreting anything about this expirement, I want to point out what this strategy has done.
 It pinpoints where the discolorations are coming from that cause the red areas to look a little more pink normally.